 Job market in Zambia

-Agriculture plays a central role in Zambia’s economy, accounting for more than 49 percent of employment in both the formal and informal sectors.
-There are few service jobs in Zambia, and industry is largely focused on copper mining, which means expats with expertise in the mining sector are often able to find lucrative employment.
+Agriculture plays a central role in Zambia’s economy, accounting for more than 50 percent of employment in both the formal and informal sectors.
+There are few service jobs in Zambia, and industry is largely focused on copper mining, which means expats with expertise in the mining sector can often find lucrative employment.
 Tourism is also a major industry in Zambia.

-Unemployment rates are relatively low by African standards, however, a large percentage of the country's population continues to live below the poverty line.
+Unemployment rates are relatively low by African standards.
+That said, a large percentage of the country's population continues to live below the poverty line.
 Almost all unskilled and service work is done by locals, and there is little opportunity for foreigners without valuable skills.

 Finding a job in Zambia

 Expats working in Zambia require a valid work permit.
 While there are no major restrictions for expats seeking work opportunities in Zambia, foreigners are not permitted to work in human resources positions.
-Expats can utilise online job portals to find jobs, make use of social networking sites such as LinkedIn, or get in touch with a recruitment company to help with the process.
+You can utilise online job portals to find jobs and use social networking sites such as LinkedIn, or get in touch with a recruitment company to help with the process.

 Work culture in Zambia